8/16

 Fri: Optional walk or dance

-Sat: Play, hike, rest, choose joy
+Sat: Play, hike, or rest

-Sun: Rest + plan next week gently
+Sun: Rest + plan next week

 Training Rules That Prevent Burnout